How to Set Up a Sole Proprietorship in Massachusetts

 If you do not intend to have employees, then acquiring an EIN may not be necessary.
 If you think employees will be in your future, then you should apply for an EIN with the IRS, as you will not be able to operate your business without it.
 This application can be made for free through the IRS’s website.

 Once this step is done, you should then be able to begin operating your sole proprietorship in Massachusetts.
-If you need help understanding the sole proprietorship Massachusetts business form, you can post your legal need on UpCounsel’s marketplace.
+If you need help understanding how to set up a sole proprietorship in massachusetts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.